danbev/learning-ai/notes/transformers.md

 called a context less version of the token because it does not have any additional information apart from the token value itself.

+So the Query and Key vectors endode context, that is how this token relates to the entire sequence of tokens inputted to the model (this if after the encoders have processed it).
+And again the Value vector is just a compressed version of the token itself.

 Scaled dot product attention:
 ```
 scaleced_dot_product(Q, K, V) = softmax((Q x Kᵗ)/√embedding_dim) x V